In early 1968 John and Wendy Borthwick set out along the hippie trail with India their goal.

 Our inspiration has come from afar, sourcing treasures, textiles and handicrafts from across the world.

 Sadly, John passed away in 2022 whilst Wendy remains active in this family run business.
-We consider customers, employees, and workers across the ocean, as family and essential co-contributors.
+We consider customers, employees, and artisans across the ocean, as family and essential co-contributors.
 Today, Tree of Life remains the iconic bohemian brand of Australia, celebrating freedom of expression and creativity for starry-eyed dreamers everywhere.